Don't translate your documentation (yet)

 When original content changes, only changed strings need retranslation

-Automate extraction.
-Every time docs update, regenerate the POT files.
-Translators see exactly what changed.
+Automate the extraction so that every time the docs update, the POT files regenerate and translators see exactly what changed.

-Tools like Transifex or Lokalise show what needs translation in a friendly UI.
-Team members can translate collaboratively.
-Built-in review process catches inconsistencies.
+Tools like Transifex or Lokalise show what needs translation in a friendly UI, let team members translate collaboratively, and build in a review process that catches inconsistencies.

-This is better than asking translators to edit markdown files directly.
+It beats asking translators to edit Markdown files directly.

 The real cost